WPMedia/feed-components/README.md

 - fb-ia
 - msn
 - flipboard
+- mrss
 - apple-news

 Each feature will have customFields to configure the feeds to meet the most common customization requests.
-If a client needs a customization that is beyond what can be achieved with the customFields they will have to fork the repo and build a custom version.
+If a client needs a customization that is beyond what can be achieved with the customFields they will have to checkout the package and manually add its components into the repo (eject the block) and build a custom version.

 ## Block Architecture